dbt-labs/docs.getdbt.com/website/docs/reference/commands/deps.md

 ## Add specific packages

-You can use the `dbt deps` command to add or update an existing package configuration &mdash; no need to remember the exact syntax for package configurations.
+The `dbt deps` command can add or update an existing package configuration &mdash; no need to remember the exact syntax for package configurations.

 For Hub packages (default), which are the easiest to install: